oscar0617/Lab06-AREP-SecureApplication/README.md

 ## Conclusion

 The Real Estate CRUD System provides a well-structured and scalable solution for managing property listings.
 Built with Spring Boot, it follows a layered architecture ensuring separation of concerns between the controller, service, and repository layers.
+Ensuring secure communication between the frontend and backend using TLS and HTTPS.

 ## Built With